leibatt/learnvis/README.md

 You just need the features in matrix form (I think numpy matrices are fine), and a separate 1 column matrix with the labels.
 I think mapper.py is the script I used. traverse.py looks like it may work too, but it's a bit older so I'm not sure.

+Each piece of data has four parts:
+- metadata file
+- data file in TSV
+- mapping file: for each row in that file there is one visualization
+- image of the visualization

+Visualization
+-